 Vladimir Ashkenazy and the Philharmonia Orchestra have a very special relationship, one going back decades.
 Today, as the Philharmonia’s Conductor Laureate, Ashkenazy is a unique presence on the podium with the Orchestra each season at Southbank Centre’s Royal Festival Hall in London.

 Between November 2015 and 2016, Ashkenazy conducted the Philharmonia in a cycle of Rachmaninov’s three symphonies plus the Symphonic Dances across four concerts in the Orchestra’s London Season.
 From the youthful invention of Rachmaninov’s First Symphony to the Symphonic Dances, written 44 years later, Ashkenazy brings to life the music of a composer who, like him, felt his Russian identity deeply and yet spent so much of his life away from his homeland.

 Rachmaninov’s four masterworks will be released as part of a three-album series on Signum Classics throughout 2017 and 2018.
-The first disc, Rachmaninov’s Symphony No. 1 in D Minor, is now available for pre-order, ahead of its international release on Friday 1 September.

 - I. Grave – Allegro ma non troppo

 - II.
 Allegro animato

 - IV.
 Allegro con fuoco